steadycalls/discord-backup/discord_bot/AUTO_ARCHIVE_GUIDE.md

 - ✅ Check all text channels in your Discord server
 - ✅ Find the last message date in each channel
 - ✅ Move channels with no messages in the last 30 days to the Archive category
+- ✅ Send a notification message to the MCP channel mentioning Evan
 - ✅ Skip channels already in the Archive category
 - ✅ Show detailed progress as it runs
 - ✅ Handle rate limits automatically